 There is no limit in the number of attempts for CTET.
 Candidates can appear for the exam as many times as they wish.
 Candidates who have qualified can also appear for CTET again to improve their scores.

 Yes, candidates can appear for Paper-I and II in different CTET cycles.

 Candidates must in any case score CTET cutoff marks or more to qualify.
 Candidates who score less will not be considered qualified no matter how small the difference.

-The exam authorities will open application correction window once the last date to fill CTET application form has passed.
-Candidates can make changes in their application for during this period.
+The exam authorities has opened application correction window from March 19 to 26.
+Candidates can make changes in their CTET application form during this period.

 CTET Exam Centres 2020 – CBSE will conduct CTET 2020 exam on July 05, 2020 in 112 test cities.
 Ch...

 CTET Cut off 2020 -Candidates will be able to check the qualifying and admission cutoff of CTET 2...

 CTET Eligibility Criteria 2020 - CBSE prescribes the CTET 2020 Eligibility Criteria.
 Candidates c...

 Your CTET brochure has been successfully mailed to your registered email id .

 The Question containing Inaapropriate or Abusive Words